EliahKagan/works/resources/sh-resources.md

 important than it otherwise would be to keep sharp on the arcane technicalities that plague the shells themselves.

+## HackerRank (for practice only)

 I don't recommend HackerRank as an initial learning resource for shell scripting, but once you have some familiarity, you can try doing all the "Linux Shell" exercises.
 Also, many (perhaps all) of the Regex exercises, in the Applications subdomain, can be used for Bash scripting practice.
 (Remember that you can, and usually should, use external tools like grep, sed, and awk.)

 - https://www.hackerrank.com/domains/shell
 - https://www.hackerrank.com/domains/regex

+## Regex

 Regular expressions come up a lot in shell scripting.
 They also have various other applications in programming.
 If you don't know regex, I recommend reading the grep manpage, followed by this site, which is also a good reference:

 - https://www.regular-expressions.info/